 Geographic Diversity

-Both metrics presented for Registrars and Registries appear to be focussing specifically at the offering, rather than the market take-up.
+Both metrics presented for registrars and registries appear to be focussing specifically at the offering (how many suppliers there are), rather than the market take-up.
 Focussing on the offering does not allow for detection of undue market domination.

 Registrars

-The current graphs show a simple metric of geographic diversity of Registrars across regions and their development against time.
+The current graphs show a simple metric of geographic diversity of registrars across regions and their development against time.
 The metric itself shows neither a conclusive growth nor a reduction in offering.
 It does show an ongoing imbalance worldwide – and this is helpful.

-However, this metric appears to over-generalise the nature of a Registrar.
+However, this metric appears to lack differentiation among the registrars.
 Indeed, the Generic Top Level Domain offering varies greatly across Registrars.
-Treating a Registrar that exists as a service to its own clients of other services, with a general registrar that derives most of its income from registering domains is a trivial way to compile these statistics.
+It is a trivial way to compile these statistics by treating a registrar that exists as a service to its own clients of other services the same as a general registrar that derives most of its income from registering domains.

 See under “Competition” for suggestions on more metrics.